Booker T. Washington High School (Oklahoma): Athletics

 Booker T. Washington has won 53 state championships.
-Several former Booker T. athletes have gone on to the NFL and NBA, such as Wayman Tisdale and Robert Meachem.
+Several former school athletes have gone on to the NFL and NBA, such as Wayman Tisdale and Robert Meachem.
 Booker T. plays home football games at S.E.
 Williams Stadium.

-In 2011, Booker T. Washington's 2010-2011 repeat 5A State Championship Basketball team was ranked No. 20 in the RivalsHigh100 top basketball teams in the nation.
+In 2011, Booker T. Washington's 2010–2011 repeat 5A State Championship basketball team was ranked No. 20 in the RivalsHigh100 top basketball teams in the nation.